AlonsoBTech/terraform-portfolio-project/README.md

 ```
 </details>

-This is what the "main.tf" file looks like:
+This is what the "main.tf" file looks like once everything is configured:

 </details>